Marine Corps Musician Enlistment Option Program: Band of America's Few

 Created in 2009, the Band of America's Few is a nonprofit USMC musical unit organized by Marine retirees and veterans.
 Most of the musicians were assigned to the Marine Corps field bands in the past.

+Marine All-Star Jazz Band

+From 2007-2019, a composite jazz ensemble was created from musicians across all of Marine music to support recruiting and community events across the United States.
+Notable performances include the Monterey Jazz Festival, Lakeside Jazz Festival, Texas Music Educators Association and various university and college performances.
+The Marine All-Star Jazz Band was later named the Marine Corps Jazz Orchestra.